Find out how the right legal advice could enhance the sale value of your business by 10% or even more...

 These foundations stones include company structure, a members’ or shareholders’ agreement (if the business has more than one owner), trading agreements with customers and suppliers, employment agreements with key personnel and, just as importantly, strong incentives that engender and maintain loyalty and commitment from those staff.

-How The Legal Director will work with you on exit strategy for small business
+How The Legal Director will work with you on exit planning

 When we first engage with a client on business exit planning our first step is to gain an understanding of the history of the client’s business and how that business has developed.

-We will then review your business exit strategy (if any such plan exists), and where you are on the exit timeline.
+We will then review your exit plan (if any such plan exists), and where you are on the exit timeline.